qnibus/TKContactsMultiPicker/README.md

 TKContactsMultiPicker
 ====================

-Simple contacts multi picker for iOS.
+Simple contacts multi picker for iOS (Non ARC).
 This is customizable, simple, fast controller for contacts.

 ====================